marccamb/starter-academic/content/authors/admin/_index.md

 url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include plants and insect microbiota and host-pathogen interactions.

 interests:
 - Microbial ecology and evolution